HanmeiTang/Notes/techQuestions/Concurrency.md

 ### When does data race occur?
   1. more than one operation work on the same momory location
   2. at least one operation is write to the same memory location
-  3. at least two of those operations are concurrent
+  3. at least two of those operations are concurrent // we want to block this condition to avoid data race

   ```java
   // This is pseudo code of a data race example